Princess Elisabeth, Duchess of Brabant: Public appearances and duties

 In March 2023, Elisabeth and her mother Queen Mathilde traveled to Egypt, where they visited archaeological sites.
 On 5 May 2023, Elisabeth accompanied her father to a reception at Buckingham Palace the evening before the coronation of King Charles III and Queen Camilla of the United Kingdom.
 In June 2023, she and her father attended the wedding of Crown Prince Hussein of Jordan and Rajwa Al Saif.
 Elisabeth carried her first solo official trip abroad in October 2023 by attending Prince Christian of Denmark's 18th birthday celebration banquet at Christiansborg Palace, Denmark.
 In March 2024, she and her father King Philippe received the former U.S. President Barack Obama at the Castle of Laeken.
 In June 2024, Elisabeth and her siblings voted for the regional, federal and European elections.
 In October 2025, Elisabeth accompanied her parents to events surrounding the abdication of Henri, Grand Duke of Luxembourg, and the enthronement of his son Guillaume V.

-Elisabeth volunteers to help children with learning difficulties, the elderly, the homeless and disabled people.
+In 2020 it was reported that Elisabeth volunteered to help children with learning difficulties, the elderly, the homeless and disabled people.